roots/docs/getting-started/macos/macos-basic-setup.md

 ## Requirements

 Roots Trellis, Bedrock, and Sage development on macOS is supported by several libraries and software packages.
-The following guide presumes each of these recommended packages are installed and configured on your computer.
-Recommended packages are:
+This guide will show you how to install and configure each of these recommended packages on your computer.

 - Xcode Command Line Tools
 - Git